thewjones/mattjon.es/content/linknotes/20210331/index.md

 The Northern Independence Party is a new secessionist political party aimed at making the North of England and independent country called Northumbria.

-Northumbria was a medieval Kingdom spanning from the Humber (from which is name Northumbria derives) to the Forth in what is now Scotland, and it remains a tradional name for for the smaller area Northumberland and Country Durham (I studied at Northumbria University in fact).
+Northumbria was a medieval Kingdom spanning from the Humber (from which is name Northumbria derives) to the Forth in what is now Scotland, and it remains a tradional name for the smaller area of Northumberland and Country Durham.

 What's surprising about the extent of Northumbria (especially if you aren't looking at a map of it) is that the Humber and Mersey are at roughly the same latitude, so what is now Liverpool was also in Northumbria, as was Widnes and Warrington in Cheshire.

-The founding of the party has split opinion on the left, largely due to fact that if candidates are standing in marginal seats in the so called 'red wall' it's going split the vote in favour of the conservatives.
+The founding of the party has split opinion on the left, largely due to fact that if candidates are standing in marginal seats in the so called 'red wall' constituencies it's going split the vote in favour of the conservatives.

+Having spend the best part of 20 years travelling between the south west of the medieval Northumbria region, and the east midlands of it (Newcastle Upon Tyne) I have a real sense of its people and identity, Northumberland for example retains a lot of folk traditions lost elsewhere in England.

-I get why the party exists, the North suffers from the disparity between amount invested in London and the South East compared to the North, examples being poor rail connectivity between the northern cities, lack of regulation of public transport services making them expensive and not joined up, and more recently a major shortfall in funding from central goverment to northern councils, in the name of austerity.
+So I get why the party exists, the North suffers from the disparity between amount invested in London and the South East compared to the North, examples being poor rail connectivity between the northern cities, lack of regulation of public transport services making them expensive and not joined up, and more recently a major shortfall in funding from central goverment to northern councils, in the name of austerity.

+That said, I don't think secessationism is progressive.
+While I think that people have to the right to self-determination I think nationalism is dangerous and devisive.

 ---